tanakasama/GatchaEngine/README.md

 # Gatcha Engine
-This is a public open source Gatcha Engine that is designed by Brett Faulds from Beared Man Studios
+This is a open source Gatcha Engine that is designed by Brett Faulds from Beared Man Studios

 ## Possibilities
 - TODO